Economy of Asia: Ancient and medieval times

 China and India alternated in being the largest economies in the world from 1 to 1800 AD.
 China was a major economic power and attracted many to the east, and for many the legendary wealth and prosperity of the ancient culture of India personified Asia, attracting European commerce, exploration and colonialism.
 The accidental discovery of America by Columbus in search for India demonstrates this deep fascination.
-The Silk Road became the main east–west trading route in the Asian hitherland while the Straits of Malacca stood as a major sea route.
+The Silk Road became the main east–west trading route in the Asian hinterland while the Straits of Malacca stood as a major sea route.

 Pre–1945

 Prior to World War II, most of Asia was under colonial rule.
-Only relatively few states managed to remain independent in the face of constant pressure exerted by European power.
-Such examples are China, Siam and Japan.
+Only relatively few states managed to remain independent in the face of constant pressure exerted by European powers.
+Such examples are China, Siam, Iran and Japan.

 Japan in particular managed to develop its economy due to a reformation in the 19th century.
 The reformation was comprehensive and is today known as the Meiji Restoration.
 The Japanese economy continued to grow well into the 20th century and its economic growth created various shortages of resources essential to economic growth.
 As a result, the Japanese expansion began with a great part of Korea and China annexed, thus allowing the Japanese to secure strategic resources.

 At the same time, Southeast Asia was prospering due to trade and the introduction of various new technologies of that time.
 The volume of trade continued to increase with the opening of the Suez Canal in the 1860s.
 Manila had its Manila galleon where in products from the Philippine islands and China were traded with Spanish America and Europe from 1571 to 1815.
 The Spanish colony of the Philippines was the first Asian territory to trade with the Americas, from Manila to Acapulco.
 The route continued overland across present-day Mexico to Veracruz on the Atlantic coast, then to Havana and Seville, forming the first global trade route.
 Silk, porcelain, ivory, tobacco, coconut and maize were some of the goods exported from Asia to the Americas and Europe, through the Philippines.